 A Stylish Ride to the Other Side

-Legend has it that young Raymond had always dreamt of owning a Mercedes as a boy, but was killed in a tragic auto accident at age 16, just before receiving his driver’s license.
-Others say that Ray’s older brother David, a well to do Chinese-America businessman promised his younger brother a Mercedes upon yearning his driver’s license.
+Legend has it that young Raymond had always dreamed of owning a Mercedes as a boy, but was killed in a tragic auto accident at age 15, just before receiving his driver’s license.
+Others say that Ray’s older brother David, a well-to-do Chinese-America businessman promised his younger brother a Mercedes upon yearning his driver’s license.
 This was never to be though, as Ray is said to have taken ill and died before reaching the legal driving age.
 Weird NJ spoke with Richard T. who was a tenant in one of the many NJ buildings owned by David Tse and was one of the mourners present at Raymond’s funeral.

 “David owned several luxury cars himself,” Richard told us, “and promised to buy Ray one for his seventeenth birthday.
 Ray lived in Hong Kong, but he visited David in America often.
 David was about twenty years older than Ray.
 When Ray died, his parents could not accept the loss and shipped the body over here for burial.
 They didn’t even attend the funeral.
 At the service we were all given play money and fake gold bars to throw into a can of fire so that Ray would have wealth in the afterlife.
 They also gave out real money, which would have been disrespectful to refuse.
 I was given $30 which I threw in a drawer and did not touch for five years.”